reTHINK-project/dev-registry-domain/docs/RegistryConnectorManual.md

 the use of a shim layer.
 This is also applicable to the Node.js runtime, where a Node.js HTTP client library ([request](https://github.com/request/request)) is used.

+The Registry Connector can be required as a module through [NPM](www.npmjs.com).

 ### Implementation
 In this Section, the specific Vert.x Messaging Node implementation is detailed.